ML-Works/Bluuur/README.md

 pod 'Bluuur'
 ```

-Or, if you’re using [Carthage](https://github.com/Carthage/Carthage), simply add RuntimeRoutines to your `Cartfile`:
+Or, if you’re using [Carthage](https://github.com/Carthage/Carthage), simply add Bluuur to your `Cartfile`:

 ```
 github "ML-Works/Bluuur"